How to Stay Positive About Menopause

 From the start of our years as a young woman we begin teaching ourselves how to be women, how the woman's body works and what does it mean to be a woman in the world today.
 There are some written guidelines.
 There are a lot of spoken guides and a whole pile of double standards.

 I'm a woman, born this way, lived this way, cleaned up my own blood for years this way.
 Being a woman is not about wearing a dress, putting on cosmetics and smelling nice.
 There is more to being a woman than the fact that we have different plumbing.
 We bleed.
 I don't think that should be taken so lightly or passed off as our obligation to the species, or whatever other babble religious officials and the male gender tend to tell us.

 By now you must have heard that old thing about not trusting something that can bleed for 7 days and not die.
 Well, that's us, the magical, mystical woman.
 We can bleed, we do bleed and we do it so often it becomes a part of who we are.
-Menstruation becomes part of our identity, like having breasts or not growing a beard on our faces.
+Menstruation becomes part of our identity, like having breasts or not growing a beard on our faces (for the most part).
 It's more than hormones.

 Stay on the Sunny Side

 So it does shake you up when you get to that age.
 The age where menopause becomes a reality, not just a word you learned how to spell.

 I think it is easier for those who had children (or those who really never wanted them).
 You don't need to wonder what the point of all this blood, cramps, mood swings, mess and ruined underwear has been for all these years.
 As you take your Midol because the cramps have gotten worse in these last few years...
 I don't think those with children can feel the anger I feel.
 I don't have to apologize or explain it or avoid it.
 It's there and it's how I feel.

 Of course, what we feel only matters to us.
 Menopause waits for no woman.